Rosita Sokou: Original writings

-She was spurred to write a book by her chance encounter and subsequent decade-long friendship with Rudolf Nureyev.
+Sokou was spurred to write a book by her chance encounter and subsequent decade-long friendship with Rudolf Nureyev.
 It started with an impassioned account of their meeting and a biography, in the book Nureyev (1982).

 The life of the late Greek ballet dancer Anastassios Vitoros inspired the little book Anastassios (1985).

-The book on Nureyev was followed, almost ten years later, by the play Quai Voltaire (1991) inspired by her experiences in the ballet scene – Quai Voltaire being the address of Nureyev's Paris flat.
+The book on Nureyev was followed, almost ten years later, by the play Quai Voltaire (1991), inspired by her experiences in the ballet scene – Quai Voltaire being the address of Nureyev's Paris flat.

-After the artist's death, Rosita, with the help of her daughter, greatly expanded that first work in Nureyev – as I knew him (2003), which not only updated the contents of the first book, but also included Rosita's day-by day diaries when she travelled to London, Paris and Vienna for the rehearsals and first production of his main works there: a fascinating behind-the scenes glimpse of the people -artists and technicians- responsible for these grand performances.
+After the artist's death, Sokou, with the help of her daughter, greatly expanded that first work in Nureyev – as I knew him (2003), which not only updated the contents of the first book, but also included her day-by day diaries when she travelled to London, Paris and Vienna for the rehearsals and first production of his main works there, giving a behind-the scenes glimpse of the artists and technicians responsible for these grand performances.

-In 2005 she wrote "Mario and I", a biography of Greek singer Mario Frangoulis and account of her long-time friendship with him.
+In 2005, she wrote Mario and I, a biography of Greek singer Mario Frangoulis and an account of her long-time friendship with him.
 It was published by Kastaniotis editions.

-In 2018 she published her 2-volume autobiography, titled "Rosita's Century" (O aionas tis Rositas), ranging from her grandparents' eloping in Smyrna to the present day.
-Volume 1 covers the first half of the 20th century, roughly until her marriage and moving to Italy and volume 2 the years of her marriage, motherhood, return to Greece and most of her career as a journalist, including the many people, famous or not famous, she met in her long life.
+In 2018, she published her two-volume autobiography, titled Rosita's Century (O aionas tis Rositas), ranging from her grandparents' eloping in Smyrna to the present day.
+Volume 1 covers the first half of the 20th century, roughly until her marriage and moving to Italy, and volume 2 the years of her marriage, motherhood, return to Greece and most of her career as a journalist, including the many people, famous or not famous, she met in her long life.

-The book was compiled from chapters and pages written by her in the past 20 years or so, integrated with info from her articles and interviews given, the whole thing checked and edited by her daughter Irene Maradei, who also wrote the preface.
-A revised and expanded edition is planned for the end of 2021.
+The book was compiled from chapters and pages written by her in the previous 20 years or so, integrated with info from her articles and interviews.
+It was checked and edited by her daughter, Irene Maradei, who also wrote the preface.
+A revised and expanded edition was planned for the end of 2021.

 Teaching

-In the years before her death, she taught Theatrical History at the "Melissa" Drama School created by Elda Panopoulou and at the Piraeus Union Drama School.
-Not so much a formal history, the one found in books, as her own behind-the-scenes experiences of Greek theatre and its artists, with whom she has lived side by side for the better part of a century.
+In the years before her death, Sokou taught Theatrical History at the Melissa Drama School created by Elda Panopoulou and at the Piraeus Union Drama School.

 Awards

-She has been given the medal "Chevalier de l' Ordre des Arts et des Lettres" by the French government (1986), and awarded by the Botsis Foundation (1988) for her contribution to Greek journalism.
+She was given the medal "Chevalier de l' Ordre des Arts et des Lettres" by the French government (1986), and awarded by the Botsis Foundation (1988) for her contribution to Greek journalism.

 Personal life and death

-Sokou died from COVID-19 in Athens on 14 December 2021, at the age of 98.
+Sokou died from COVID-19, at Alexandra General Hospital, on 14 December 2021, at age 98.